Louisiana Jambalaya Recipe

 - 1. In a Dutch oven, heat oil over medium-high heat.
 Add sausage and ham; saute until lightly browned.
 Remove and keep warm.
 In drippings, saute celery, onion, green pepper and green onions until tender.
 Add garlic; cook and stir 1 minute longer.
 Stir in tomatoes, thyme, salt, pepper and cayenne; cook 5 minutes longer.

-Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
+Freeze option: Prepare jambalaya as directed, omitting rice and shrimp.
 Freeze shrimp and cooled jambalaya in separate freezer containers.
 Store rice in an airtight container at room temperature.
 To use, partially thaw jambalaya in refrigerator overnight.
 Place jambalaya in a 6-qt. stockpot; heat through.
 Add rice; cook, covered, about 10 minutes.
 Add frozen shrimp; continue cooking until shrimp turn pink and rice is tender, 5-7 minutes.
 Yield: 12 servings.

 Reviews for Louisiana Jambalaya